Hawking radiation: Emission process

 Assuming that a small black hole has zero entropy, the integration constant is zero.
 Forming a black hole is the most efficient way to compress mass into a region, and this entropy is also a bound on the information content of any sphere in space time.
-The form of the result strongly suggests that the physical description of a gravitating theory can be somehow encoded onto a bounding surface.
+The form of the result strongly suggests that the physical description of a gravitating theory can be somehow encoded (by the holographic principle) onto a bounding surface.